wiebket/bt4vt/README.md

 ## About this package

-`bt4vt` is a python library to diagnose performance discrepancies (i.e. bias) in speaker verification models.
+`bt4vt` is a python library to diagnose performance discrepancies (i.e. bias) in automatic speech processing models.
+In its first phase we have developed tests for speaker verification.
 The library provides evaluation measures and visualisations to interrogate model performance and can be integrated into development pipelines to test for bias.
 We plan to extend the library to other speech processing tasks in future.

-Speak to us if you're interested to help.
+<a href="https://forms.gle/hgwGYwizfznn26ep9" target="_blank">Contact us</a> if you're interested to help.

 <a href="https://bt4vt.readthedocs.io/en/latest/" target="_blank">Read the docs</a>